21 Great Things to Do in Huatulco Oaxaca Mexico

 Huatulco weather is excellent, and it’s on the coast and has a humid climate.
 Good news: sun all year round – it averages 330 days of sun every year!

-Things to do in Huatulco
+Things to Do in Huatulco Oaxaca Mexico

 Because I was only in Huatulco for a short time, we weren’t able to get to every place I wanted to go.
-I definitely recommend budgeting a few weeks if you can!
-Here are some of the top things to do while in Huatulco

-1. Explore downtown (La Crucecita)
+1. Explore Downtown (La Crucecita)

 This “downtown” area of Huatulco is very charming and quaint.
 It’s not very big, but there are a lot of great restaurants and shops to check out.

-I really enjoyed looking at the beautiful church in the city square (the zocalo).
+I really enjoyed looking at the beautiful church in the city square (the Zocalo).

 I love taking pictures so found the architecture really great to take photos of!
 Spend some time wandering and exploring this area.